ogelbric/TSM/README.md

 ```

+* Options to load balance infront of the two istio ingress IP's
+   * Add the two IP's to external DNS
+   * Create a load balancer some where (b)
+   * Create a load balancer in TSM (c)
+   * Create a load balancer in TSM and connect back end to the ingress (d)
+   * Create an AVI load balancer somewhere

-* Install a nginx load balancer in a different K8 cluster infront of the two weather services
+* Install nginx load balancer in different K8 cluster and config map of the two weather services (b)

 ```
 kubectl apply -f https://github.com/ogelbric/YAML/raw/master/nginx-LoadBalancer-weather.yaml